-These technical instructions aim to define, in accordance with the Mayoral Decree on Responsible Public Procurement using Social and Environmental Criteria, the criteria for environmental clauses in the organisation of events by the municipal administration,.
+These technical instructions aim to define, in accordance with the Mayoral Decree on Responsible Public Procurement using Social and Environmental Criteria, the criteria for environmental clauses in the organisation of events by the municipal administration..

-- To achieve this objective, these instructions: - a.
+- a.
 Classify the different elements included in organising and holding events. - b.
 Define the environmental criteria to be applied when organising and holding events. - c.
 Establish the monitoring system.